gianwario/CADOCS/README.md

     CSDETECTOR_URL_GETSMELLS = https://sesacadocs.eu.ngrok.io/csDetector/getSmells
     CSDETECTOR_URL_UPLOADS = https://sesacadocs.eu.ngrok.io/csDetector/uploads/
   ```
-  - Activate the python environment created in the Step 1 and run the module *slack_api_connection.py*
+  - Within your IDE (or through command line if you feel more comfortable), make sure that the environment used to execute the tool is the one you created in the Step 1
+  - With the environment activated, run the module *slack_api_connection.py*

 - Step 5: Put it all together
   - Within the Slack App created in the Step 2, insert the following URLs:
     - In the __Event Subscription__ section, insert as the request URL: YOUR_NGROK_URL/slack/events
     - In the __Interactivity & Shortcuts__ section, insert as the request URL: YOUR_NGROK_URL/slack/action-received
-  - Invite your App in your workspace
+  - Reinstall the app in your workspace
   - Follow the instructions in the demo video to use CADOCS!

 ### Case 2: Full Local Installation

-This case is a the trickiest one.
+This case is the trickiest one.
 Since CADOCS is based on three different modules, you will have to install by hand the three environments needed to execute each module.

 After having installed each of them, you will have to create your own Slack App like the previous case.